ilshookim/simple-electron-nodejs-flutter-web/README.md

 - how to payload publication/subscription between websocket module and serial module using localbus in nodejs middleware
 - how to use static data and stream data in flutter web using flutter provider pattern
 - how to expose restful api in middleware and to use api in flutter web
+- how to show process steps using timer and animation in flutter web
+- how to show chart converted from csv format data in flutter web
 - how to read and show version in pubspec.yaml and package.json
 - how to debugging and logging in middleware or flutter web
 - how to use sqlite3 local database in middleware